 The Centre also holds a modest range of relevant journals and periodicals within its collection.

 The CEDoW Diocesan Resource Centre is currently transitioning to its new base within the Catholic Education Office.
 Collection and return of resources will continue to be facilitated for all CEDoW staff and diocesan personnel by contacting the Resource Centre Manager, Anne Russell on 0427 072 363 or email@example.com.

 LITURGICAL MINISTRIES TRAINING FOR STUDENTS

 The Liturgical Ministries Training Course is offered to students in Year 9, 10 and 11 in Catholic Schools of the Diocese of Wollongong, as preparation for participation in the following liturgical roles: Extraordinary Ministers of Holy Communion, Lectors, Cantors and Liturgy practitioners.
 This training course is collaboratively prepared and presented by staff of the Catholic Education Office and the Office of the Bishop.

 Students will develop a deeper appreciation of the Eucharist and Mass and an understanding of Ministry within a Eucharistic setting.

 Upon completion of the training and following approval from the Parish Priest students will be able to actively participate in Eucharistic ministry in both a school and parish-based setting.

-The focus of Youth Ministry within the diocese is the development of each student’s spiritual growth and life of faith.
+The focus of all endeavours of youth ministry within the diocese is the development of each student’s spiritual growth and life of faith.
 To assist with this goal, each CEDoW systemic secondary school has a designated Youth Ministry Coordinator (YMC).
 The YMC aims to collaboratively work with the senior leaders of the school, other staff members and personnel of the Catholic Education Office to engage youth and young adults into responsible participation in the life, mission and work of the Catholic faith community.